+(1) All scientists and all Institutions engaged with scoliosis should learn about biomechanical reasons in development of so-called idiopathic scoliosis.

+(2) The teaching of students in all medical universities should take into consideration the "biomechanical aetiology of so - called idiopathic scoliosis"

-- 1) All scientists and all Institutions engaged with scoliosis should learn about biomechanical reasons in development of so-called idiopathic scoliosis. - 2) All orthopaedic surgeons, rehabilitations and physiotherapies should introduce the new conception of treatment and the causal prophylaxis in children with so-called idiopathic scoliosis, checking on own material the new point of view to the scoliosis.
+(3) All orthopaedic surgeons, rehabilitations and physiotherapies should introduce the new conception of treatment and the causal prophylaxis in children with so-called idiopathic scoliosis, checking on own material - the new point of view to the scoliosis.